canto9/w8tds/README.md

 5. Exported correlation matrix to new sheet
 6. Applied conditional formatting (Red → White → Green)
 7. Took screenshot and saved as `heatmap.png`
 8. Exported correlation matrix as `correlation.csv`

+# Seaborn Barplot Chart

+This repository contains the required Python script and output chart.

+**Email:** 23f2000738@ds.study.iitm.ac.in